ShubhamShinde8111/CriptoTraker/README.md

 2. Vercel will automatically deploy on every push to main branch
 3. Set environment variables in Vercel dashboard
 4. Your app will be available at `https://your-project-name.vercel.app`

+### Troubleshooting

+**Environment Variable Issues:**
+- If you see "Environment Variable references Secret which does not exist", make sure you've added the environment variables in the Vercel dashboard
+- Go to your project → Settings → Environment Variables and add all the Firebase variables
+- Make sure to set them for all environments (Production, Preview, Development)

+**Build Issues:**
+- If the frontend build fails, make sure all dependencies are installed
+- Check that the `vercel-build` script is working: `npm run vercel-build` in the frontend folder

+**API Issues:**
+- If API calls fail, check that the backend is properly deployed
+- Verify that environment variables are set correctly in Vercel dashboard
+- Check the Vercel function logs for any errors

 ---